yuran1811/detect-cheating-online-tests/README.md

 #### When you are away from the website:
 + [x] Display the number of times you're away
 + [x] Display the time you're away
++ [x] The page title will also change when you get away